 Ehrlich and Peplowski work with the piano trio on three pieces.
 "The Soul in the Wood" is particularly interesting because of its dramatic mainstream mood.
 It is Ehrlich's composition, and is driven by a firm piano bass line, doubled bass, and unison bass clarinet.
 It features Peplowski's imaginative clarinet along with a fine piano solo and well-planned ensemble counterpoint.

 Peplowski and Alden have collaborated on nearly a dozen albums including their Concord Duo Series, Volume Three.
 The sensitive interplay on "Cry Me a River," as they trade lengthy solo sections, is at the very heart of jazz empathy and serves to remind us that an artist should always strike a balance between individuality and working with his teammates.
 Ben Aronov's "`Bye" and "Palisades" are presented by the pared-down ensemble of clarinet with piano trio.
 It's a chance to appreciate the delicate and lyrical nature of Peplowski's solo voice along with individual spotlights on each member of his straight-ahead quartet.
 Highly Recommended.

-Benny's Pennies; Voce E Eu; Copi; 'Bye; The Reconsidered Blues; Variations; The Soul in the Wood; Palisades; Indian Summer; Farewell Blues; Cry Me a River.
+Benny's Pennies; Voce e Eu; Copi; 'Bye; The Reconsidered Blues; Variations; The Soul in the Wood; Palisades; Indian Summer; Farewell Blues; Cry Me a River (63:38).